Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Having a buy-to-let company structure

-Having a buy-to-let property under a limited company may be more efficient for some landlords.
+Having a Buy-to-Let property under a limited company may be more efficient for some landlords.
 Find out some of the benefits, below:

-• No tax on rental income – If the property is privately registered under the name of the landlord, their rental income is taxed.
+• No tax on rental income: If the property is privately registered under the name of the landlord, their rental income is taxed.
 This is because any rental income received is added to the landlord’s personal income.
 Properties registered under a limited company may receive rental income as business profits.

-• Deducting expenses through limited company – Private landlords are not allowed to deduct any finance costs, such as mortgage interest, from rental income.
+• Deducting expenses through the limited company: Private landlords are not allowed to deduct any finance costs, such as mortgage interest, from rental income, whereas those who own through a limited company can as they are considered as business expenses.

-However, buy-to-let properties owned by limited companies may do so as they are considered as business expenses.
 We recommend speaking with a qualified accountant as they may be able to provide details on any tax benefit or liability.

-However, one thing that must be carefully considered when purchasing a buy-to-let property under a limited company is that landlords are not entitled to capital gains tax allowance.
+However, one thing that must be carefully considered when purchasing a Buy-to-Let property under a limited company is that landlords are not entitled to capital gains tax allowance.
 This means, when landlord plans to sell their property, it will be considered as a transaction by the company and not as a private individual.

 Additionally, there are costs of running a limited company.
 This can include things from preparation of the accounts for the limited company (a legal requirement), corporation tax when profits made are taken from the business, and potentially any annual auditing.